The Ultimate New York Comic-Con Guide

 There are still more vendors of clothes, like T-shirts to cosplay coats from Assassin’s Creed, Anime toys, figurines and more.

-The largest segment of vendors are comic book vendors.
+The largest segment of vendors is comic book vendors.
 You can find entire print runs bound and ready for sale as a lot, to $1.00 comics and rare finds.
 You can spend the entire con just combing through each booth looking at comics in search of what you need.

 Then to the farthest right of the convention center is artist alley.
 It’s no alley.
 It’s a full hall with hundreds of artist tables.
 Notable artist from Chris Claremont, (we mentioned Rob Liefield) to an obscure new artist you may be dying to shake hands with are there all weekend.